Can-avid

-Can-avid (IPA: [ˌkɐnˈʔavɪd]), officially the Municipality of Can-avid (Bungto han Can-avid; Bayan ng Can-avid), is a 4th class municipality in the province of Eastern Samar, Philippines.
+Can-avid (IPA: [ˌkɐnˈʔavɪd]), officially the Municipality of Can-avid (Bungto han Can-avid; Bayan ng Can-avid), is a municipality in the province of Eastern Samar, Philippines.
 According to the 2020 census, it has a population of 21,682 people.

 History

 Can-avid was created in 1948 from the barrios of Can-avid, Carolina, Barok, Cansangaya, Mabuhay, Camantang, Canilay, Pandol and Balagon, formerly part of Dolores, Eastern Samar, by virtue of Republic Act No. 264.

 Geography

 Barangays

 Can-avid is politically subdivided into 28 barangays.
+Each barangay consists of puroks and some have sitios.